Collect-Verything/collect-verything-app/documentation/general/rules.md

 # Rules

 ### Jobbers

-Jobbers have only one role
+Jobbers can have only one role

 [summary]: ../README.md